facebook/react-native/docs/NativeModulesIOS.md

 CalendarManager.addEventWithName('Birthday Party', '4 Privet Drive, Surrey');
 ```

-Notice that the module name doesn't have `RCT` prefix.
-Exported method name was generated from first part of Objective-C selector.
+Notice that the exported method name was generated from first part of Objective-C selector.
 Sometimes it results in a non-idiomatic JavaScript name (like the one in our example).
-You can change the name by supplying an optional argument to `RCT_EXPORT`, e.g. `RCT_EXPORT("addEvent")`.
+You can change the name by supplying an optional argument to `RCT_EXPORT`, e.g. `RCT_EXPORT(addEvent)`.

 The return type of the method should always be `void`.
 React Native bridge is asynchronous, so the only way to pass result to JavaScript is by using callbacks or emitting events (see below).